dratsuC/100-days-of-code/log.md

 **Thoughts:** Flexbox is way less scary than I remember it - I know there's more to learn but at its core its quite simple

 **Link to work:** https://dratsuc.github.io/odin-recipes/

+### Day 16: January 6, 2025

+**Today's Progress**: After a short break due to work commitments/changes, I finished the flex box lessons and also documented my learnings so far on paper so I can easily refer to them moving forwards

+**Thoughts:** I took a cheeky look at the curriculum and saw that JS is very close, I am SO KEEN

+**Link to work:** N/A